Kevin Hayes Game Preview: Blues vs. Golden Knights

 Hayes Season Stats Insights

+- Hayes has averaged 14:52 of ice time this season (with a plus-minus rating of +2).

-- Hayes has scored a goal in four of 23 games this season, netting multiple goals in one of them.
+- Hayes has netted a goal in a game four times this year in 24 games played, including multiple goals once.

+- Hayes has registered a point in a game eight times this season over 24 games played, with multiple points in two games.

-- In eight of 23 games this season, Hayes has registered a point, including two games with two or more points.
+- In six of 24 games this season, Hayes has had an assist, but no games with multiple assists.

-- Hayes has an assist in six of 23 games this year, but has not recorded two or more in a game so far.

-- The implied probability is 43.5% that Hayes goes over his points prop total based on the odds.
+- The implied probability that Hayes goes over his points prop total is 44.4%, based on the odds.

 Sign up for Underdog fantasy today.